You have a unique and creative voice.

-The objective of Bridgewater College’s Quality Enhancement Plan, Academic Citizenship, is to help our students see their Bridgewater education as a process that develops a unique, creative and civil voice, a voice that participates authoritatively and energetically in the public sphere.
-By helping students take advantage of an academic community filled with other vibrant, creative, interested and interesting citizens, Academic Citizenship provides students the skills, attitudes and behaviors needed to become adept at exploring perspectives other than their own, evaluating the claims others make about the world, and ultimately offering their own assertions for consideration by that community.
-As Bridgewater students become academic citizens, they are also preparing to be better citizens of the communities (occupational, local, national and global) they will influence in the future.
+By helping students take advantage of an academic community filled with other vibrant, creative, interested and interesting citizens, Academic Citizenship provides students the skills, attitudes and behaviors needed to become adept at exploring perspectives other than their own, evaluating the claims others make about the world, and offering their own assertions for consideration by that community.
+As Bridgewater students become academic citizens, they are also preparing to be better citizens of the occupational, local, national and global communities to which they will contribute in the future.